threefoldfoundation/tft/bsc/bridges/stellar/frontend/readme.md

 ## Development

-If you want to run this app in development you can change `.env.development` file to the corresponding contract addresses where you TFT contract is deployed.
+If you want to run this app to connect to your own bridge setup in development you can change `.env.development` file to the corresponding contract addresses where you TFT contract is deployed.